 "The Bereans...received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true."
 (Acts 17:11)

-The Berean Lamp Ministry is a ministry of Berean Christian Fellowship Church in Zimmerman, MN.
+The Berean Lamp Ministry is a service of the Berean Christian Fellowship of Zimmerman, MN.

 "And He gave the apostles, the prophets, the evangelists, the pastors and teachers, to equip the saints for the work of the ministry, for building up the Body of Christ, until we all attain the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ, so that we may no longer be children, tossed to and fro by the waves and carried about by every wind of doctrine, by human cunning, by craftiness in deceitful schemes.
 Rather, speaking the truth in love, we are to grow up in every way into him who is the head, into Christ, from whom the whole body, joined and held together by every joint with which it is equipped, when each part is working properly, makes the body grow so that it builds itself in love." – Ephesians 4:11-16